Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Discussion

+The fact that RMSE, MAE, ELPD, and coverage are virtually identical across specifications is in line with what the recursion-level result in Theorem~\ref{thm:equiv} suggests for this regime.
+The two specifications share the same conditional mean to first order in $1/\phi$ at fixed parameters; the difference is in how they treat the transitory shocks that drive the MA component, and the recursion-level difference is of order $1/\phi$.
+In the H.8 application, $\phi_t$ stays above approximately $80$ throughout, so the correction is empirically small.
+The rolling results establish empirically that the re-estimated Centered-MA and Raw-MA posterior predictive distributions are statistically indistinguishable in this application; centering acts as a reparameterization that preserves the implied conditional mean to leading order while affecting the conditioning of the posterior with respect to the MA coefficients.
+This is the kind of structure-preserving improvement common to centered-versus-noncentered parameterizations elsewhere in Bayesian time series, such as in stochastic volatility and dynamic linear models.

 The computational consequences are material in practice.
-Divergent transitions in Hamiltonian Monte Carlo often signal that the posterior geometry has narrow, curved, or funnel‑like regions.
-In the raw–MA specification, the MA block must reconcile a regressor that is anchored away from zero by construction with priors that implicitly shrink towards stationarity and with an ALR mean that already absorbs part of the dynamics through the AR and covariate terms.
+Divergent transitions in Hamiltonian Monte Carlo signal that the posterior geometry has narrow, curved, or funnel-like regions.
+In the raw-MA specification, the MA block must reconcile a regressor that is anchored away from zero by construction with priors that implicitly shrink toward stationarity and with an ALR mean that already absorbs part of the dynamics through the AR and covariate terms.
 This creates unnecessary tension in the joint posterior for $(\bfB,\bfbeta,\bfgamma)$, especially when $\phi_t$ varies over time.
 By removing the deterministic shift from the MA regressor, the centered formulation flattens these curvatures and makes it easier for the sampler to explore the posterior with fewer divergences and fewer treedepth saturations.
-The improvement persists even in the rolling evaluation, where we purposely use a lighter sampler to keep the computation manageable; in that regime, small geometric gains translate directly into fewer refits and more stable runs.
+The improvement persists in the rolling evaluation, where we use a deliberately lighter sampler to make the exercise feasible.